SeaWarIAg/SeaWarAi/README.md

 ```
 ./gradlew clean
 ```

+Generate the project files for your IDE by using the following command line (inside the project):
+* Eclipse: `./gradlew eclipse`
+* IntelliJ: `./gradlew idea`

 You can compile and build the project by using the following command line (inside the project):